Right to Product Safety & Quality in UAE

 - Counterfeit goods: Selling counterfeit or imitation products is a criminal offence.
 Consumers who unknowingly buy fakes are entitled to a full refund.

-- Food safety: Food products must meet additional standards set by local food safety authorities (like Dubai Municipality or Abu Dhabi Agriculture and Food Safety Authority).
+- Food safety: Food products must meet additional standards set by emirate-level food safety authorities — Dubai Municipality's Food Safety Department, the Abu Dhabi Agriculture and Food Safety Authority (ADAFSA), and the Sharjah Municipality Food Control Section each run their own inspection regimes.

 When does it apply?